atomjump/loop/README.md

 (Or without bower, unpack into your project, edit index.html, and replace bootstrap css and javascript paths as mentioned)

 Run atomjump/index.html in your browser.
 You should see a 'Click me for comments' link.
 Click this to see the pop-up.
+For Wordpress instructions, see below.